Auchen Castle Hotel: Architecture

-Auchen Castle is well known for its architectural curiosities and its design is layered in symbolism, earning it the nickname, "Egypt".
-General Johnstone who build the castle as it is today, served under Sir Ralph Abercromby in Egypt against the French in 1801 and it is thought that the design of the castle and the estate were laid out to show the positions of units in the Battle of the Nile.
+Auchen Castle is known for its architectural curiosities and its design is layered in symbolism, earning it the nickname, "Egypt".
+General Johnstone, who built the castle as it is today, served under Sir Ralph Abercromby in Egypt against the French in 1801 and it is thought that the design of the castle and the estate were laid out to show the positions of units in the Battle of the Nile.
 The floor plan is made up of two wings, running East to West and North to South.
 These two wings connect three corners of an isosceles triangle.
 At each of these corners there are three rooms of a similar design, with an octagonal box window in each with five sides of the octagon, showing on the outside, but the interior three sides are missing.
 This rule of three applies throughout the castle.
 At the entrance, in the form of three steps with two Corinthian pillars lead into the castle via a checkered floor, symbolic of the entrance to King Solomon's temple.
 Opposite the entrance there are a set of 21 steps, ascending a stepped pyramid shaped garden and surmounted by two sphinxes.
 When the rule of three within the castle itself is applied to this, and the number of steps is divided by it, the number is seven.
 This is the number of stages in the construction of a ziggurat, which is the original name for a pyramid.